L7-design/Data_projects_TripleTen/project_04/README.md

 ## Introduction:
 This project aims to perform an analysis for a used car company, examining the dataset for patterns in car valuations and factors that impact the amount of time it takes to sell a used car.

+Purpose: The project aims to answer the following questions:

+What cars types are most valuable?
+Does condition of the vehicle impact the amount of time it took to sell the car?
+Does the model year impact the amount of time it took to sell the car?

 ## Libaries Used:
 Pandas, Plotly